This note is an invitation to stop calling people out and invite people in.

 Let go of the need to be right.

-There way too many walls but not enough bridges.Stop calling people out and invite people in.
+There are too many walls but not enough bridges.Stop calling people out and invite people in.

 “Real learning comes about when the competitive spirit has ceased.”
 Jiddu Krishnamurti